-The white grape variety comes from border area Italy (Gorizia) - Slovenia (Goricia).
-Synonyms include Mattozza, Pinela, Pinella Bianca, Pinjela, Pinello, Pinola and Vipavka.
-It was already mentioned in 1324 in the "Catalogo delle varieta delle viti Regno Veneto".
-According to done in 2013 DNA analysis it is one of the many descendants of Gouais blanc (White Heunisch); the second parent is unknown.
-However, this is based on only 20 DNA markers (see below molecular Genetics ).
-Maybe that is in the adjacent Slovenian region Primorska attached Pinela (Pinjela) identical.
-The medium-maturing vine is particularly susceptible to Botrytis and bunch rot, It produces fine-sour, straw-yellow white wines.
-The variety is in Friuli-Venezia Giulia and Veneto used for nursing and sparkling wines.
-She is in the DOC wine Colli Euganei (under the name Pinello) approved.
-In 2010, 72 hectares of vineyards were designated (Kym Anderson ).
+The white grape comes from the border area Italy (Gorizia) - Slovenia (Goricia).
+Synonyms are Mattozza, Pinela, Pinella Bianca, Pinjela, Pinello, Pinola and Vipavka.
+It was mentioned in the “Catalogo delle varieta delle viti Regno Veneto” as early as 1324.
+According to in 2013 DNA analysis is one of the many descendants of Gouais Blanc (White Heunisch); the second parent is unknown.
+However, this is based on only 20 DNA markers (see under molecular Genetics ).
+Possibly that is in the adjacent Slovenian region Primorska attached Pinela (Pinjela) identical.
+The medium-ripening vine is particularly susceptible to Botrytis and bunch rot, It produces fine-acidic, straw-yellow white wines.
+The variety is in Friuli-Venezia Giulia and Veneto used for still and sparkling wines.
+It is in DOC wine Colli Euganei (under the name Pinello).
+In 2010, 72 hectares of vineyards were shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012